Muashef/HNG-Stage0-Profile-card/README.md

 ## Profile Card - Sherif Muhammed

-A responsive, accessible profile card built with HTML, CSS, and vanilla JavaScript for HNG Stage 0.
+This project extends my Stage 0 task into a multi page responsive website built with pure HTML, CSS, and JavaScript.

 ---

 ## Features

-- Shows name, bio, avatar, current time (auto-updating), social links, hobbies, and dislikes

-- Fully responsive (mobile/tablet/desktop)
+- Fully semantic and accessible HTML structure.

+- Shared color theme and navigation across all pages.

+- Form validation for required fields and valid email.

+- Responsive layout for mobile and desktop.

-- Uses semantic HTML and data-testid attributes for automated testing
+- Includes required data-testid attributes for testing.

+---

+## Pages

+- Profile – profile card with live updating time, hobbies, dislikes, and social links.

+- Contact Us – accessible form with validation and success/error messages.

+- About Me – reflective sections about goals, challenges, and thoughts.

 ---